Chewhern/SHSM/Version/0.0.1-Alpha/SHSM_CLI/readme.md

 # Important
 Most part of this CLI had been tested in **SHSM_ClientApp**.

-However, it had not yet been tested in official integration manner.
+However, it had not yet been tested in official software integration.

 Kindly use this at your own risk.